ismasan/ismaelcelis.com/content/posts/event-sourcing-ruby-examples.md

 There's no database tables, no SQL joins, no CRUD.
 Effectively the Audit Trail, an _ordered log of events_, is the canonical data backbone from which all current state is derived.

-> This is a strange concept if you come from the CRUD world, but it's actually an omnipresent one: Git, database replication logs and double-entry accounting ledgers all work in a similar way.
+> This is a strange concept if you come from the CRUD world, but it's actually an omnipresent one: database replication logs and double-entry accounting ledgers all work in a similar way.
+Git is not event-sourced, but it shows the value of keeping history around.

 As an illustration, take your latest bank account statement.
 The main data structure is an ordered, append-only log of credits and debits to your account.
 Any current state (your balance) is derived by adding up these historical events, in order.